Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 Driving Impressions of the Prius - the Pros

-Overall my driving impressions our new Prius have been positive after the first days drive.
-We bought our car on a saturday in Portland, Or. and spent the night there.
+Overall, my driving impressions of our new Prius have been positive after the first day's drive.
+We bought our car on a Saturday in Portland, Oregon, and spent the night there.
 That night it rained and snowed and we faced some 420 miles of black ice and packed snow the next day to get home.
 It took us nearly 12 hours of driving to make the trip, but I was very pleased with the car itself.
 The Prius handled the ice and snow very well, never slipping at all, and did it with the OEM tires which are notoriously poor on slick roads.

 Heating and air conditioning are excellent, and although the climate control tends to run the fan faster than I like it is easy enough to slow it down.
 Living where we do it is not unusual to see either below 0 or above 100 degrees F and the system handles both quite easily.
 I had been concerned that with the small engine that it would take too long to heat up when starting, but that hasn't happened - Toyota provided an accessory heat system to prevent that.

 Instruments and controls are well placed but without a tachometer and I do miss that.
 The main instrument cluster is buried under the dash with a mirror system to project the digital readings up and out - this results in a cluster that is higher and further away from the driver which in turn makes it easier and quicker to focus on.